This was an

 of efficient linear algebra techniques for solving the resulting linear systems of equations.

-The project builds on work done on a recently completed DAAD/British Council project entitled
+The project built on previous work done on a DAAD/British Council project entitled

 Uncertainty quantification in computer simulations of groundwater flow problems with